ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p>I'll employ a <strong><math xmlns="http://www.w3.org/1998/Math/MathML"><mstyle mathvariant="bold"><mi>k</mi></mstyle></math>-means clustering</strong> algorithm, which for any number <math xmlns="http://www.w3.org/1998/Math/MathML"><mi>k</mi></math> groups the data based on select features - in this case, mass and radius - and returns <math xmlns="http://www.w3.org/1998/Math/MathML"><mi>k</mi></math> clusters based on their similarities.
 I'll do this using <strong><code>scikit-learn</code></strong>.
 I won't touch on the complexities of the algorithm itself here.</p>

 <div style="height: 20px;"></div>
-<h4> Silhouette score calculation</h4>
+<h4> Silhouette Score calculation</h4>
 <div style="height: 20px;"></div>

-<p>I'll use the <strong>silhouette score method</strong> to determine the number of categories (clusters) that's best to model.
+<p>I'll use the <strong>Silhouette Score Method</strong> to determine the number of categories (clusters) that's best to model.
 This method tests the algorithm on different groupings (one group, two groups,...) and attributes to each a score based on how well the algorithm will generate members that are alike.
 High scores indicate good grouping results, low scores indicate ineffective groupings.</p>

 <div style="height: 20px;"></div>
 <p align="center">